mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/putting-ddd-in-the-serverless-context.md

 ## Serverless functions "identity crisis"

-There is a minor identity crisis in the functions-as-a-service world that we can address in this minibook.
+There is a minor identity crisis in the functions-as-a-service world that we can address in this book.

 There are two typical styles: